kammoh/fobos/docs/source/capture_data.rst

 An Extended Example
 -------------------

-The following example shows how to test the conteroller using the internal test feature.
+The following example shows how to test the controller using the internal test feature.
 However, this time we show more features like setting the DUT clock and timeout etc.

 .. code-block::